 The silver lining of the COVID cloud reveals an increased willingness by employers to listen to employee concerns.
-Many more business leaders are realising that employee mental health must be prioritised: It doesn’t come at the expense of profits and productivity because the long-term benefits far outweigh the short-term costs.
+Many more business leaders are realizing that employee mental health must be prioritized: It doesn’t come at the expense of profits and productivity because the long-term benefits far outweigh the short-term costs.

 This is exemplified by staff retention.
-In fact, employees struggling with work-related mental health issues are nearly twice as likely to change jobs compared to those whose wellbeing is prioritised.
+In fact, employees struggling with work-related mental health issues are nearly twice as likely to change jobs compared to those whose wellbeing is prioritized.

-Employer brand also sees a boost when wellbeing initiatives are front and centre.
+Employer brand also sees a boost when wellbeing initiatives are front and center.
 Ruth can attest to this: “Gallup have proven that the number one requirement for millennials and Gen Z is wellbeing”.

 The financial benefits of investing in employee wellbeing are clear: businesses stand to lose up to $340 per day from mental health-related sick leave.
 Weighed against the cost of initiatives like hybrid working, flexible hours and management training, the decision to set aside time and resources for a healthy team is an easy one.